sh4d1t0/react-initial/README.md

 Initial config for react

-After clone or download this project run: npm install
+After clone or download this project run: yarn install